 Monthly retainer.
 As-needed availability.
 Georgia-licensed physicians.

 Godwins Family Care (GFC) is a physician and FNP-owned healthcare organization serving North Atlanta, West Cobb, and surrounding areas.
-Our three service lines are private home care, independent medical evaluations, and home based primary care (HBPC).
-We are a small, mission-driven practice built to deliver clinical-grade care in the home and trusted evaluations for veterans and injured workers.
+Our service lines are private home care, independent medical evaluations, home based primary care (HBPC), and in-clinic concierge primary care and psychiatric services at our new Buckhead location.
+We are a small, mission-driven practice built to deliver clinical-grade care in the home and clinic, and trusted evaluations for veterans and injured workers.

-Our co-owner and clinical lead is an Advanced Practice Registered Nurse (Family Nurse Practitioner) serving as the rendering provider for our active Veterans Affairs Compensation & Pension (C&P) examination work, and for our HBPC visits.
+Our co-owner and clinical lead is an Advanced Practice Registered Nurse (Family Nurse Practitioner) serving as the rendering provider for our active Veterans Affairs Compensation & Pension (C&P) examination work, our HBPC visits, and our in-clinic concierge primary care visits at Buckhead.
 As a restricted practice state, Georgia requires a written Nurse Protocol Agreement (NPA) between an APRN and a Delegating Physician under O.C.G.A. § 43-34-25 and Georgia Composite Medical Board Rule Chapter 360-32.
 We are looking for the right physician to serve as our Delegating Physician.

 The primary driver for this collaboration is our IME service line, which is active and ongoing.
 We are committed to serving US veterans across the southeast through timely, thorough, and respectful disability evaluations.
-Our HBPC line is newer and growing, and your delegation authority will extend to that work as it scales.
+Our HBPC and in-clinic concierge lines are newer and growing, and your delegation authority will extend to both as they scale.

 This is a low time commitment, high trust role.
 You are not managing our day-to-day operations or carrying a patient panel of your own.
 You are a clinical collaborator, available when your input is needed, confident in the APRN you are working alongside, and aligned with care that is thorough, well-documented, and patient-centered.
 The statutory obligations under Georgia law are clear and finite, and we are prepared to support them.